What is Agile Project Management and why is it so popular?

-Take a quick look around LinkedIn and other professional communities and you will see one thing on the risk.
-Agile project management qualifications are everywhere and spreading fast.
+Take a quick look around LinkedIn and other professional communities and you will see one thing on the rise; Agile Project Management qualifications.
+These exams are the APM Group International’s fastest growing qualifications and one of the most popular certifications in their entire portfolio.

 And it isn’t only in traditional project management fields that we are seeing more people getting certified.
 Agile development tools like Scrum have long dominated the software industry.
 But more and more we are seeing other industries make the most of the agile principles and techniques.